Wolfram18/OpenMP-Practice/README.md

 # Several experimental measurements with OpenMP
 The OpenMP C and C++ application program interface lets you write applications that effectively use multiple processors.
+The code was compiled in Microsoft Visual Studio.
 Visual C++ supports the OpenMP 2.0 standard.
 ## Research of the number of threads
 ![Debug](https://github.com/Wolfram18/OpenMP-Practice/blob/main/Charts/Debug1.png)
 ##